meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 }
  ```

 But wouldn't it be great if we could observe our blocks and transactions?
 Of course!
 This is not a problem with the web3j.
-Following function will subscribe and print some information about the transactions.
+Following function will subscribe and print the hashes from the transactions.
 ```java
 ...
 public void subscribeToTransactionsandBlocks(){